KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 ![alt text](https://github.com/keldavis/Java-Practice/blob/master/Foundations/3.%20Classes%20and%20Objects/diagram%2Bof%2Ban%2Bobject-02.png)

-Imagine two people have accounts that are instances of the ```SavingsAccount class```.
+Imagine two people have accounts that are instances of the ```SavingsAccount``` class.
 They share behavior (how they deposit and withdraw) but have individual state (their balances), and even with the same balance amount these accounts are separate entities.

 # Basic Programs
 - [Store](#Store)